gilbertchen/duplicacy/GUIDE.md

 If the -stats option is specified, statistical information such as transfer speed, the number of chunks will be displayed throughout the backup procedure.

 The -threads option can be used to specify more than one thread to upload chunks.
-Currently this option is available only when the Backblaze B2 storage is selected.

 The -limit-rate option sets a cape on the maximum upload rate.